yanghuafang/map-pose-former/README.md

 21% of the translation error, at identical deployment cost — the teacher is discarded after training.

-Pruning and quantization then bought nothing.
-Removing 35% of the parameters moved latency 20.95 ms to 21.11 ms, because this model is activation-bound and the feed-forward weights were never the cost.
-That is the result, not a failure to report: [RESULTS.md](docs/RESULTS.md) has the Pareto table and what each stage cost.
+Pruning then bought nothing — until the model left PyTorch.
+Compiled to a TensorRT engine it runs **4× faster at identical precision**, 20.95 ms to 5.28 ms, and the pruning that had been worth 0% is worth 6.6%.
+The compression measurement had been dominated by framework overhead.
+[RESULTS.md](docs/RESULTS.md) has both tables and what each stage cost.

 ### On a real map